Abyssin/abyssin.github.io/_posts/2022-07-07-necromancy-crafting.md

 layout: post
 title: Unearthing Some 5e Necromancy Rules
 categories:
+excerpt: Some crafting rules I stole and stuck together for a 5e game.
 ---
 These are some rules I stole/stuck together to create a crafting system for a 5e game.
 They were specifically made for a necromancer priest, but should work just as well for other crafting with some modification.
 They've been only lightly tested.
 ## Fluff